top of page

 After getting her groceries packed into her car, she thanked me for the help, and then said, “I am so embarrassed.
 I know I take a long time, but I want to keep doing as much independently as I can, until I can’t.
 I am so sorry for making everyone wait.”
 I told her she had absolutely nothing to apologize for, that it is the people who complained and were rude that should be apologizing to her.

 As I was walking back into the store, I couldn’t find my cart.
 I asked the clerk, and he told me that one of the people in line paid for my groceries, and he handed me my bags.
-I am reminded how important it is to be grateful, thankful, polite, and kind.
+I was reminded how important it is to be grateful, thankful, polite, and kind.
 Sometimes people surprise me with their generosity and kindness.
+People also surprise me with their rudeness, it is so unnecessary.

 We are all going through something.
 We have each experienced pain, and we know sadness and sorrow, some more than others.
 Some people do not share how deep their ache is, but that does not mean their pain is less than ours, it just means they keep it to themselves.
 At the very least, we can practice kindness, patience, and awareness when we see someone who might be struggling.
 And if they are going a little slower, if they need to take a little longer, or if they can't reach an item on the shelf or lift one out of their cart, that instead of complaining that they are taking too long, we exercise some patience, and we step in and offer to help.
 Imagine the difference that might make in their day.